immerjs/immer/readme.md

 ## Limitations

-* This package requires Proxies, so Safari > 9, no Internet Explorer, no React Native on Android.
-This can potentially done, so feel free to upvote on [#8](https://github.com/mweststrate/immer/issues/8) if you need this :)
 * Currently, only tree shaped states are supported.
 Cycles could potentially be supported as well (PR's welcome)
 * Currently, only supports plain objects and arrays.
 Non-plain data structures (like `Map`, `Set`) not (yet).
 (PR's welcome)